• Skip to primary navigation

 Adding dried hibiscus flower to boiling water.

-• Close the saucepan with its lid and allow the mixture to brew for 5 to 7 minutes
+• Cover the saucepan with a lid and let the brew steep for about 5 to 7 minutes.
+The longer it steeps, the deeper the flavor and color.

 Hibiscus tea steeping in saucepan.